 5. Longer Distances Lead to Higher Airline Fares

 Of course, a longer flight will usually end up costing you more.
 You might think we already covered that in the oil prices section, but adding flight time costs much more than that: paying the crew, overflight fees, extra food, and drinks onboard…

-Unfortunately, such a change will cost the airline and therefore cost the passengers.
+Unfortunately, such a change will cost the airline and passengers.
 Such a difference in flight time might even necessitate adding an extra pilot or set of flight attendants on board, which can get expensive.